Katharina Huber

-Katharina Huber (born 3 October 1995) is an Austrian World Cup alpine ski racer and specializes in the technical events, with a focus on slalom.
+Katharina Huber (born 3 October 1995) is an Austrian World Cup alpine ski racer who specializes in the technical events, with a focus on slalom.
 She made her World Cup debut in November 2015.

-Huber represented Austria at the 2022 Winter Olympics in slalom and combined, and at four World Championships.
+Huber represented Austria at the 2022 Winter Olympics in slalom and combined, and won a gold medal as an alternate for the Austrian side in the team event.
+She won a second gold in the team combined with Ariane Rädler at the 2026 Winter Olympics.
+She has participated in four World Championships.